Akinwunmi Rhodes-Vivour: Scandal

 The government can bear you a grudge and proceed to look for excuses to get rid of you.
-This is what happened to Rhodes Vivour J. So some Judges therefore give judgments in favour of government to avoid being sacked.
+This is what happened to Rhodes-Vivour.
+So some Judges therefore give judgments in favour of government to avoid being sacked.

 Honors

 On 23 November 1972, he received his chieftaincy title from the Alake of Egbaland.

 Chief Rhodes-Vivour was a member of the Island Club, Lagos and the Metropolitan Club Lagos.